Nausea and Vomiting in Pregnancy

 - Eat some crackers or dry toast before you get out of bed in the morning.
 Get out of bed slowly.
 Sudden movements could cause you to get dizzy and nauseated.

 - Eat bland foods when you feel nauseated.
 Examples of bland foods include dry toast, dry cereal, plain pasta, white rice, and bread.
 Other bland foods include saltine crackers, bananas, gelatin, and pretzels.
 Avoid spicy, greasy, and fried foods.
-Avoid any other foods that make you feel nauseated.

 - Drink liquids that contain ginger.
 Drink ginger ale made with real ginger or ginger tea made with fresh grated ginger.
 Ginger capsules or ginger candies may also help to decrease nausea and vomiting.